 The Company has incurred legal expenses from third party law firms whose lawyers have been seconded to affiliates of Starwood Capital for the purpose of providing legal services in Europe to investment vehicles sponsored by Starwood Capital.
-During the year ended December 31, 2022, the amounts incurred for services provided were \$0.4 million.
-During the year ended December 31, 2021, the amounts incurred for services provided were \$0.1 million.
-The Company did not incur legal expenses from third party law firms whose lawyers have been seconded to affiliates of Starwood Capital for the purpose of providing legal services during the year ended December 31, 2020.
+During the years ended December 31, 2023, 2022 and 2021, the amounts incurred for services provided were \$0.2 million, \$0.4 million, and \$0.1 million, respectively.

-The Company has engaged Starwood Capital Group ("SCG") STR Management Co, LLC, an affiliate of the Advisor, to provide property management services to certain of the Company's residential units that function as short term rental assets.
+The Company has engaged STR Management Co, LLC, an affiliate of the Advisor, to provide property management services to certain of the Company's residential units that function as short term rental assets.
 The costs for such services is a percentage of gross revenue produced by the short-term rentals on a monthly basis.
-During the year ended December 31, 2022, the Company has incurred approximately \$0.2 million.
-During the years ended December 31, 2021 and 2020, the Company did not incur any expenses from SCG STR Management Co, LLC.
+During the years ended December 31, 2023 and 2022, the Company incurred approximately \$0.8 million and \$0.2 million of expenses for services provided, respectively.
+During the year ended December 31, 2021, the Company did not incur any expenses from SCG STR Management Co, LLC.